-Last Mile4D is an innovative non-profit that implements community-based programming to the most vulnerable populations on the planet.
+Last Mile4D is an innovative non-profit that implements community-based programming for the most vulnerable populations on the planet.
 We focus on health, education, and economic empowerment through a mix of technology, renewable energy and information communication technology (ICT).
 Our mission is to mobilize resources to ensure that remote communities at the last mile get the health, education and economic empowerment services they deserve.

 A “V-Pack” is a backpack equipped with solar cells that power a high-definition camera and a tablet loaded with software running an information, communication technology (ICT) secure online portal/app for peer-to-peer dissemination of educational material.